ORNL-MDF/3DThesis/README.md

 - `Power`: Power of energy source (W)
 - `Efficiency`: Absorption efficiency of beam; refer to literature for accurate values.
 Typically it is 0.35 for laser powder bed fusion (PBF) and 0.85 for electron beam PBF.

+NOTE: To use multiple heat sources, use the * to denote the wildcard (ex: “Beam.*.txt”).
+The program will start at “Beam.1.txt” then “Beam.2.txt” and keep going until “Beam.x.txt” does not exist.
+“Beam.x.txt” would be used with the path parameters found in “Path.x.txt”

 #### Path File
 This file dictate where and how the heat source travels.
 This file and all its components are necessary.
 An incomplete path file will cause failures.
 The format is different than other files and is in the form:
 `Mode	X(mm)	Y(mm)	Z(mm)	Pmod	Vel(m/s)/Time(s)`